zaidqureshi2/Resume/resume.txt

 - Practicing real-time machine stenography using Plover.
 - Flying and building custom quadcopters.
 - Creating style sheets to redesign websites for personal use.

+## Education

+### BASc in Software Engineering, CO-OP

+#### University of Ottawa

+*2012 to December 2016 (expected)*

+- Currently in third year, second semester
+- University of Ottawa Admission Scholarship
+- Current CGPA of 8.7

 ## References